giloutho/Logfly65/README.md

 A Single Page Application developed with web components without any framework.

-The project architecture was initialized using [ElectronForge](https://www.electronforge.io/) without the base template.
+The project architecture was initialized using [ElectronForge](https://www.electronforge.io/) without using a bundler like webpack.